lunegh/xborders/.github/ISSUE_TEMPLATE/bug_report.md

 **Additional context**
 Add any other context about the problem here.

-**Distribution and xborders version**
+**Environment info**
-Include your Linux distribution and the version of xborders you're using.
+Include your Linux distribution, window manager and xborders version.